kellyjhorak/Squash/User-Personas.md

 - **Budget**: Limited (relies on financial aid and part-time income)
 - **Tech Savviness**: High (frequent laptop and smartphone use)

-**Story**
-Sam is excited to start his sophomore year at Gonzaga University but worries about tap water quality in the dorms.
-He’s heard about possible PFAS contamination in certain parts of Spokane.
-With limited space (and money) for bulky or expensive filtration systems, Sam needs a budget-friendly filter that will fit in his dorm room.
-After finding ClearWaters, he uses the **Search Bar** to look up Spokane County’s contamination data, then reviews the **Filtration Recommendations** to compare small pitcher filters, faucet attachments, or under-sink options.
-Sam’s top priority is staying healthy on a student budget, so he’s grateful for ClearWaters’ affordable and easy-to-understand suggestions.
+Sam is preparing for his sophomore year at Gonzaga University, but is concerned about the quality of tap water in the dorms.
+He has heard reports of potential PFAS contamination in parts of Spokane and wants to ensure he’s drinking safe, clean water.
+When he tried researching the contaminants that were found in the water, he struggled to find a comprehensive website that listed contaminants, and described their respective health risks.
+Sam needs a reliable way to check local water quality and find an affordable, space-efficient filtration solution.
+Without prior knowledge of water contaminants or filtration options, he is looking for clear, easy-to-understand guidance on what products will keep him safe from the specified chemicals that have been detected in Gonzaga’s nearby water systems.

 ---